Get a free, no obligation personal loan quote with rates as low as 9.90%

 Pros

 • Protects your home.
-Your house is likely your biggest asset, and a mortgage disability insurance policy can help you protect it if you are ever unable to continue making your mortgage payments.
+Your house is likely your biggest asset, and a mortgage disability insurance policy can help you protect it if you’re ever unable to continue making your mortgage payments on your own.

 Cons

-• Decreasing benefit.
+• Decreasing benefit over time.
 As your mortgage payments are made, your mortgage loan amount decreases over time.
-As such, your benefit will also decrease along with it.
+As such, your benefit will also decrease along with it, despite your premiums remaining the same.

 • Not flexible.
 In contrast to traditional disability insurance whereby the benefit can be used to cover anything you wish, the benefit associated with a mortgage disability insurance policy is only applicable to your mortgage.